OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`space/time tradeoff`.

    lower bound
-      In algorithm analysis, the lowest growth rate that an algorithm can have.
+      In :term:`algorithm analysis`, a :term:`growth rate` that is always less than or equal to the that of the :term:`algorithm` in question.
       In practice, this is the fastest-growing function that we know grows no faster than all but a constant number of inputs.
       It could be a gross under-estimate of the truth.
+      Since the lower bound for the algorithm can be very different for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

    lower bounds proof
       :to-term: adversary argument :label: example